prestonconnors/exercise_routine_video_editor/README.md

 ```

 **Example 1: Full Quality Render**
-The first time you run this, it will encode every segment.
-Subsequent runs will reuse segments, making assembly nearly instantaneous.
 ```bash
 python assemble_video.py routine.yaml "D:/Video/raw_workout.MOV" "final_video.mp4"
 ```

 **Example 2: Test a Single Segment**
-This is perfect for quickly checking the style, overlays, and audio mix for one part of your video.
 ```bash
 python assemble_video.py routine.yaml "D:/Video/raw_workout.MOV" "test_preview.mp4" --segments 3 --test -v
 ```